zeppe-lin/cryptmount/README.md

 is a patched version of Matthew's Monaco cryptmount.

 This distribution have the following little differences:
-- add the LICENSE file (the license was obtained from git history of Matthew's initial Arch Linux package)
+- add LICENSE file (obtained from Matthew's initial Arch package)
-- the man pages have been rewritten in POD format and adjusted for Zeppe-Lin
+- man pages in POD format
-- added `CRYPTSETUP_BIN` make variable to specify custom cryptsetup(8)
-  location (`/sbin/cryptsetup.static` for example)

 See git log for complete/further differences.